danbernier/danbernier/README.md

 ### Hi there 👋

-I'm an experienced software engineer, and a bit of a hack.
+I'm an long-time software engineer, with experience in open source work, startups, and the enterprise.
+Focused on ruby and the backend lately, but still full-stack.

 🏳️‍🌈 I'm non-binary.